Difficulty: Class III (one IV)

 There is a nice big eddy on the left after Blossom Bar where you can recover and celebrate before running Devil’s Stair, a challenging Class III rapid.
 Below here you’ll start seeing jet boats that come from Gold Beach for tours of the Rogue River.

-At mile 23.5 you'll pass the famous Paradise Lodge.
+You’ll pass the famous Paradise Lodge.
 This is probably the most popular lodge on the Rogue River and open to rafters for a comfortable night at a lodge instead of camping.
 Visit the Paradise Lodge website for more information about reservations.
-The recently closed Half Moon Bar Lodge is just past Paradise Lodge on river left.
+The recently remodeled Half Moon Bar Lodge is just past Paradise Lodge on river left.
 Below here is the beautiful and peaceful Huggins Canyon.

 The next few miles have some fun rapids as well as many camps and small lodges typically used for the last night of river trips.
 Solitude and Tacoma Camps are among the most popular large sites, but there are many wonderful smaller campsites in this section of the Rogue.

-At mile 35 you'll reach the end of your Rogue River trip at Foster Bar.
+The end of your Rogue River trip is at Foster Bar.
 The ramp here can get quite crowded so please work quickly, take a small space, and work well with others.
 There are dumpsters you can use to throw your trash away and a Scat Machine for cleaning river toilets.
 Please be respectful of the Scat Machine by only putting human waste and toilet paper in your river toilet.

-Logistics: From Foster Bar you'll head back to Galice via Bear Camp Road if it has been cleared of snow.
-If not, you'll need to drive to Gold Beach and then south along the Oregon Coast to Highway 199.
-Shuttle services can be arranged with Galice Resort or Affordable Shuttles.
+From Foster Bar you’ll head back to Galice via Bear Camp Road if it has been cleared of snow.
+If not, you’ll need to drive to Gold Beach and then south along the Oregon Coast to Highway 199.
+Shuttle services can be arranged with Galice Resort.